cchjimmy/Bozo/README.md

 # Bozo
-Javascript based 2D Game Engine hosted with Github Pages.
+Javascript based 2D Game Engine hosted on Github Pages.

 ## Overview
 This project is still in its early stages.
 I only work on this from time to time, so the progression of this project is going to be slow.